mthorrell/gbnet/README.md

 Clone and pip install.

-# Basic training of a GBM
+# Basic training of a GBM for comparison to existing packages

 ```python
 import time